By Aditi Maheshwari

 - While work from home gives us the advantage of having flexible working hours yet it is always good to be consistent in having specific fixed work hour for increased efficiency and productivity.
-Prefer traditional working hours as business is always a two-way process and thus require communication with other parties.
-Also, clearly communicate your working hours with your family, friends and neighbors to avoid any sort of personal engagements during that time so that you can be as professional as possible.
+Prefer traditional working hours as a business is always a two-way process and thus require communication with other parties.
+Also, clearly communicate your working hours with your family, friends and neighbours to avoid any sort of personal engagements during that time so that you can be as professional as possible.

 - Avoid the luring distractions of the comfy bed, heavy meals, small naps, Netflix, etc.

-- Maintain a healthy lifestyle by maintaining a proper schedule, maintaining proper diet, sticking to the exercising routine, avoiding lethargy in the form of spending time on the couch or bed doing nothing, drink lots of water, take short breaks while working, walk and stretch, etc. Never compromise on discipline as to work from home requires more discipline to be executed than usual and without discipline you are incapable of anything good.
+- Maintain a healthy lifestyle by maintaining a proper schedule, maintaining a proper diet, sticking to the exercising routine, avoiding lethargy in the form of spending time on the couch or bed doing nothing, drink lots of water, take short breaks while working, walk and stretch, etc. Never compromise on discipline as to work from home requires more discipline to be executed than usual and without discipline, you are incapable of anything good.

 - Never involve yourself in personal tasks during office hours.
-The greatest weakness of work from home is that we usually get tempted to do personal tasks such as laundry, cooking, attending to family members or neighbors during the office hours which in turn makes us lose focus and we are unable to stick to our schedule and thus the result is inefficiency, frustration, incomplete tasks and pure time waste.
+The greatest weakness of work from home is that we usually get tempted to do personal tasks such as laundry, cooking, attending to family members or neighbours during the office hours which in turn makes us lose focus and we are unable to stick to our schedule and thus the result is inefficiency, frustration, incomplete tasks and pure time waste.

 - Enhance your communication skills.
 Since you won’t have any visual cues to support or guide your conversations and the talks will completely depend on online communication such as instant messaging, phone calls, emails, etc it is important to be clear and concise to avoid misunderstandings.
-Always remember, good communication skills are reflection of a great personality.
+Always remember, good communication skills are a reflection of a great personality.

 - Never discuss personal life issues during professional conversations.
-It’s natural to be inclined to discuss personal issues in the home-based office environment but by all means avoid this pitfall.
+It’s natural to be inclined to discuss personal issues in the home-based office environment but by all means, avoid this pitfall.

 - Limit the number of times you check your phone to avoid unnoticed time lapse.

 - Stay connected with fellow officials, customers, etc. Connection builds trust and helps in leveraging the technical support needed.
 Staying connected may seem not so important activity but if managed well gives fruitful results in the form of long-term healthy relationships.
-Even while you work for others you represent your personal brand and when you voice your brand in a balanced approach where it’s not over communicative or disconnected for that matter it results in magical trust building.
+Even while you work for others you represent your personal brand and when you voice your brand in a balanced approach where it’s not over communicative or disconnected for that matter it results in magical trust-building.
 People usually invest in the organization they trust.
-Small things help in achieving big dreams so never underestimate the so called “small factor”.
+Small things help in achieving big dreams so never underestimate the so-called “small factor”.